tonymullen/matrio/README.md

 Black cards represent positive values.
 Red cards represent negative values.
 The specific card values are as follows:

-* The Queen of Spades is worth 13
+* The queen of spades is worth 13
 * All other black face cards are worth 10
 * All red face cards are worth -10
 * All black number cards are worth their numerical value